djtersteegc/Coco-FujiNet/README.md

 The [3D printable case](CoCo-FujiNet-Rev000/3D/STL) is designed for 5mm LED's and 8mm right angle tact switches.

 Unlike the previous revisions, you will need to solder the ESP32 onto the PCB since the cartridge format is to short to allow it to be mounted on standard 8.5mm tall female headers.
-Print four of the [4mm spacers](CoCo-FujiNet-Rev000/3D/STL/CoCo-FujiNet-Rev000-4mm-Spacer.stl) to mount the ESP32 elevated from the PCB to help improve the wifi performance and provide more space between the SD slot and USB port.
+Print four of the [4mm spacers](CoCo-FujiNet-Rev000/3D/STL/CoCo-FujiNet-Rev000-4mm-Spacer.stl) to mount the ESP32 elevated from the PCB to help improve the wifi performance if using the VE version with integrated antenna and provide more space between the SD slot and USB port.

 ![rev000-ports](docs/rev000-ports.jpg)